wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Access EdgeCmd utility.md

 ## Linux

-Complete the following to access EdgeCmd utility on Linux:
+Complete the following steps to access EdgeCmd utility on Linux:

 1. Open a terminal window.
 2. Type the following in the terminal and press Enter: